open-source-tabletop/cadence-wargame-system/squadrons.md

 When you make an Advance action you follow the same rules as above for making a Move action.
 Alternatively you may instead move 2 inches forward and pivot your model exactly 180 degrees.

-### Moving over Bases
+#### Moving over Bases

 You may move over the bases of any friendly or enemy models during your movement so long as you have sufficient movement to complete the move without the bases overlapping.
 If you do not have sufficient movement your model stops before passing over the enemy base and your activation ends.

+### Ship Attacks

-### Evasion
+#### Evasion

 When this model is targeted for an attack it may try to evade the attack if it still has Command Points remaining.
+This must be declared before any dice are rolled for the attack and the attacking player must give sufficient time for the player to declare they are evading.
 Spend one Command Point and move this model up to 2 inches directly to the left or right of its forward direction, stopping if it would overlap another model's base.
 This model may re-roll any failed Defence rolls from the attack that targetted it.

-### Attack Targets
+#### Targets

 Ships may choose any ship as a target, even when they have enemy ships within 1 inch.

-### Line of Sight
+#### Line of Sight

 Line of sight should be worked out for ships using only their bases, when looking through a model for line of sight the line is drawn from the base: